Josverl/micropython-stubs/docs/microbit_v2 type checking.md

-# Using Microbit v2 stubs
+# How to use the Micro:bit v2 stubs

-> Note:
-The [microbit type stubs](https://github.com/microbit-foundation/micropython-microbit-stubs) are independently maintained by the microbit foundation and are not part of the micropython-stubs project.
+The [micro:bit type stubs](https://github.com/microbit-foundation/micropython-microbit-stubs) are independently maintained by the microbit foundation and are not part of the micropython-stubs project.
 Their stubs are currently not published to PyPI, so you will need to clone the repository and set up a sparse clone to get the typing files you need.
 I just want to make it easier to use them with vscode and pylance; below is a process to get you started.__**

-Assuming you are using vscode and pylance the below setup should get you started by setting up a sparce clone of just (one of) the typing folder(s) in this repo:
+Assuming you are using vscode and pylance the below setup should get you started by setting up a sparse clone of just (one of) the typing folder(s) in this repo:

-To clone just the lang/en folder from the micropython-microbit-stubs repository using the sparse-checkout feature of Git.

-Assuming you have a folder for you project called:  project_foo
+Assuming you have a folder for you project called:  **project_foo**

 ### Create and navigate to the typings directory: